 I used to have this in the Philippines regularly when I was in my teens.
-After a tiring basketball game in the afternoon, my friends and I would usually go to the “kanto” (village entrance) and have a feast of Betamax to satisfy our hunger.
-This is the cheapest merienda (afternoon snack) that we could have during those days.
+After a tiring basketball game in the afternoon, my friends and I would usually go to the “kanto” (village entrance) and have a feast of Betamax and “isaw ng baboy” to satisfy our hunger.
+Betamax is the cheapest merienda (afternoon snack) next to grilled chicken intestine.
 Imagine a serving (3 pcs on a stick) would only cost us a Peso (about 2 to 3 cents USD) during those days.

 Grilled chicken blood has no taste at all, it’s not gamy or foul smelling as it may seem.
 It’s just like chewing something without any taste.
 The best way to compliment this is by dipping it in vinegar and chili mixture.
 I find toasted blood better because it absorbs more vinegar which is the main source of flavor.